-Earlier this year, our Travel Club went to Dominican Republic (TC consists of my husband and I and three of our friends.
-The five of us have done a bit of traveling together and always have so much fun together – and we might be bound by this little “time share” thing we all signed up for in Mexico five years ago…).
+Earlier this year, our Travel Club went to Dominican Republic (Travel Club consists of my husband and I and three of our friends.
+The five of us have done a bit of traveling together and always have so much fun – and we might be bound by this little “time share” thing we all signed up for in Mexico five years ago…).

-Back to travel and the real adventure.
-It didn’t start until we got our rental car.
-It was supposed to be a van but we ended up with a sedan.
+After a relaxing week exploring Sosua and the surrounding area, the real adventure began.
+Our rental car was supposed to be a van but we ended up with a sedan.
 A very compact sedan.
 A little cramped for the five of us but it definitely worked out for the best.
-It was much easier to manuever those chaotic little streets.
-In our little car, we dodged dogs, chickens, coconuts, mopeds, propane tanks, and kids, yet enjoyed every minute of it.
+It was much easier to manuever the chaotic streets.
+In our little car, we dodged dogs, chickens, coconuts, mopeds, propane tanks, and kids, and enjoyed every minute of it.

 But we only saw a small chunk of DR, and that’s the funny thing about travel.
 The more you do it, the more you crave to see.